All Episodes

 They're just a pl it's a it's a temporary plastic indoor room.

-It's it's total BS what they're doing.
+It's total BS what they're doing.

-Yeah, well they're actually all wooden now.
+Yeah, well, they're actually all wooden now.

-They built these wooden uh like sheds.
+They built these wooden sheds.

 It's like you're eating in an outhouse.